-If parent and child agree to participate in the investigation, the investigator will make arrangements to interview the child.
+If parent and child agree to participate in the administrative inquiry, the investigator will make arrangements to interview the child.

 There are rare occasions where the OoSG will not contact the parents, e.g. one or both of the child’s parents’ are alleged abusers.

-Also, the child’s age affects the level of self-determination in the investigative process.
+Also, the child’s age affects the level of self-determination in the inquiry.
 By 16 years of age, the child’s wishes will primarily direct the OoSG, although the child’s parent will remain informed and be consulted, unless otherwise indicated.

 The child needs to feel as safe and supported as possible.
 The child’s interview must be witnessed.
 One or more of the child’s parents, or another trusted adult, needs to attend the child’s interview.
 The OoSG investigator will negotiate a mutually agreeable time and place to conduct the interview.
-Wherever possible OoSG investigative interviews do not occur in the place where the alleged conduct occurred (for example, the school where alleged abuse occurred).
+Wherever possible, evidentiary interviews do not occur in the place where the alleged conduct occurred (for example, the school where alleged abuse occurred).

-If parent or child chooses not to participate in the investigation, the parent will be asked to put their decision in writing to the investigator.
-The choice not to participate will likely affect the investigation.
+If parent or child chooses not to participate in the inquiry, the parent will be asked to put their decision in writing to the investigator.
+The choice not to participate will likely affect the administrative inquiry.

-Investigations may be relatively straightforward and resolved within a few weeks.
-Other investigations extend over months, sometimes years.
-Some of the more serious investigations involve statutory authorities conducting their own inquiries.
-Statutory authorities’ inquiries take precedence — police inquiries are paramount, and then other statutory authorities such as the Department of Community and Justice.
+Administrative inquiries may be relatively straightforward and resolved within a few weeks.
+Other inquiries extend over months, sometimes years.
+Some of the more serious inquiries involve statutory authorities conducting their own inquiries.
+Statutory authorities’ investigations take precedence — police investigations are paramount, and then other statutory authorities such as the Department of Community and Justice.

-The alleged victim and their parent or carer are given particular consideration during an investigation, including being:
+The alleged victim and their parent or carer are given particular consideration during an administrative inquiry, including being:

-The term “findings” describes whether there is sufficient evidence to establish a particular allegation occurred — a “sustained” finding.
+The term “sustained findings” describes that there is sufficient evidence to establish that a particular allegation occurred, on the balance of probabilities.
 If there is insufficient evidence, the finding is “not sustained”.

-The term “outcomes” describes key decisions the diocesan leadership makes when one or more allegation in an investigation is “sustained”.
-Outcomes can relate to the diocesan worker investigated, and operational or systemic issues.
+The term ‘outcomes’ describes key decisions the diocesan leadership makes when one or more allegation in an administrative inquiry is ‘sustained’.
+Outcomes can relate to the respondent and operational or systemic issues.

-Once an investigator has interviewed a witness and their evidence has been finalised, the child witness’s role in the investigation is complete.
-The child and parent will be advised when the investigation has been completed, but they will not be given information in relation to findings or outcomes.
+Once an investigator has interviewed a witness and their evidence has been finalised, the child witness’s role in the administrative inquiry is complete.
+The child and parent will be advised when the inquiry has been completed, but they will not be given information in relation to findings or outcomes.

 The Diocese is committed to promoting the safety, welfare and wellbeing of children.

-The local leadership of diocesan entities has an obligation to ensure children involved in an investigation are given particular care.
+The local leadership of diocesan entities has an obligation to ensure children involved in an administrative inquiry conducted by the Diocese, are given particular care.
 Counselling and additional support may be arranged for a child if the process makes them anxious or distressed.
-Reasonable costs will be borne by OoSG.
+Reasonable costs for this support will be met by the OoSG.

-Procedural fairness requires that the diocesan worker under investigation is given sufficient information with which to respond to the allegations made against them, this includes the identity of the child or children he or she is alleged to have abused.
+Procedural fairness requires that the respondent is given sufficient information with which to respond to the allegations made against them, this includes the identity of the child or children he or she is alleged to have abused.
 This does not extend to the identity of child witnesses.
-OoSG will protect the identity of child witnesses and will only reveal them if legally compelled to do so.
+The OoSG will protect the identity of child witnesses and will only reveal them if legally compelled to do so.